 North Yorkshire grouse keeper, George Thompson, is the winner of this year’s prestigious Bellamy Trophy for his work promoting countryside conservation.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The prize is awarded annually by leading environmentalist, Professor David Bellamy, and the National Gamekeepers?
 Organisation Educational Trust.

 George Thompson, headkeeper at Spaunton Moor, near Pickering, said: ?Although I was born in Middlesborough I have had a love for the countryside since boyhood.
 I am determined that the public, both from town and country, get to hear about the amazing wildlife conservation work done by gamekeepers.?